bakame-php/html-table/README.md

 function (array $record): array;
 ```

-If a header was defined or specified, the submitted record will have the header definition set,
+If a header was defined or specified, the submitted record will have the header definition set;
 otherwise an array list is provided.

 The following formatter will work on any table content as long as it is defined as a string.